Increasing trust among users by leveraging community-based data

 Our users are unique.
 They’re engineers who use maps to identify areas to improve cell phone coverage.

-The engineers’ main goal is to create reports or presentations for their teams or for leadership.
-They do this by using data to analyze specific geographic areas.
-Once they’re done, users will export reports or share workspace links with other users or their team.
+The engineers’ main goal is to create reports or presentations for the executive team by using data to analyze specific geographic areas.

 RESEARCH